bintangrizqikhairullah/Simple-Application-Programming-with-Python/README.md

 # Adding a new book into the database

+To add new books into the database, enter the number 2 on the main menu.

 <p align="center">
 <img src="images/pic8.png" alt="Image Description" width="500"/>
 </p>

+After that, users will have to input the type of book by using integer's that displayed.

 <p align="center">
 <img src="images/pic9.png" alt="Image Description" width="500"/>
 </p>

+Lastly, the users will have to enter the book's name manually

 # Updating a book's data

+To remove a book's data from the database, enter the number 4 on the main menu.

 <p align="center">
 <img src="images/pic9.png" alt="Image Description" width="500"/>